 For heavy equipment distributors, business happens in many places – at branch stores, manufacturers’ factories, equipment demonstrations, customers’ offices, industry meetings and training sessions.
 Bridging the hundreds of miles between them, often in the same day and from locations not readily serviced by airlines, poses huge challenges.

-- Saves time, allows for same-day turnaround
+- They save time and allow for same-day turnaround

-- More face-to-face time with customers
+- They make it easier to gain more face-to-face time with customers

 Since opening its doors in 1960, Stowers Machinery Corporation has always owned and operated aircraft – starting with a Cessna® 170.
 With their heavy machinery dealership based in Knoxville, Tennessee, the three Stowers brothers needed to visit manufacturers’ factories in neighboring states.
 Driving meant long hours traveling back roads and overnight stays in motels.
 With their single-engine piston aircraft, the entrepreneurs were able fly into small towns quickly and easily to reach factories, remote job sites and customers.

 "Aircraft have been a part of our business since the beginning.
 Two of my uncles were pilots," said Wes Stowers, president.

 "In the old days, travel was a lot more difficult, far more so than today.
 We didn’t have the interstates back then.
 But, with the little airplane, they could just get in and go."

 Stowers Machinery Corporation owns two aircraft, including this Cessna Citation CJ3 for long-range trips.